Charles Henry de Soysa: Education

-De Soysa's earliest contribution to education was the establishment of the Alfred Model Farm Agriculture School in 1871 and lavish grants to S. Thomas' College.
+De Soysa's earliest contribution to education was the establishment of the Alfred Model Farm Agriculture School in 1871 and lavish grants to S. Thomas' College, Mutwal.
 He also facilitated his alma maters with the impetus for teaching science.
 The family also gifted land to Royal College, Colombo, now the University of Colombo sports grounds and for the inauguration of the Ceylon School for the Deaf and Blind, Ratmalana. as well as financing several building projects of Trinity College, Kandy.
 De Soysa gifted the first buildings of the Ceylon Medical College.
 He gave liberally to the National Museum of Colombo and other institutions throughout the island, including Jaffna, scholarships to individuals and also endowed several rural schools.
 De Soysa is considered a grandfather of free education.
 Lady De Soysa also patronised St. Sebastian's College and the Convent of Our Lady of Victories founded by her father.

 De Soysa also extended his patronage to literary projects.
 He initiated and sponsored the translation, printing and publication of the Hitopadesha, works by the poet Kumaradasa and the Ven.
 Weligama Sri Sumangala Thero, including the publication of the 3rd standard reader.
 De Soysa also arranged educational charities through the Ven.
 Ratmalane Sri Dharmarama Thero, the Chief Incumbent of the Vidyalankara Pirivena.